RAHAMNIabdelkaderseifelislem/DM/Algorithm/OneRule/1exp.md

 The algorithm is as follows:

-1. For each attribute, calculate the entropy of the data.
+1. For each attribute, calculate the error rate.
-2. Choose the attribute with the lowest entropy.
+2. Choose the attribute with the lowest error rate.
-3. Use this attribute to create the decision rule.
-4. Repeat steps 1-3 for each possible value of the chosen attribute.
+3. The decision rule is the attribute with the lowest error rate.
 ### Example
 Let's assume we have the following data:
 <code>